joinsunfish/IvfSuccessCalculator/README.md

   - _Note:_ In the [IVF Success Estimator formulas](https://www.cdc.gov/art/ivf-success-estimator/formulas_new.html), this parameter is called "Gravida"
 - Number of Live Births (0 or more)
   - The number of live births cannot exceed the number of prior pregnancies (even in the case of twins)

-### Receiving the input

-You have a few different choices for receiving the input:

-1. Via a POST request containing an HTML form
-2. As URL query parameters
-3. Contained within a document in the format of your choice (JSON, XML, gRPC / Protobuf, ...)

-If using (1), please include the HTML page containing the form.
-If using (2) or (3), please provide sample inputs to demonstrate usage.

 ## Formula Calculations